Cultural Awareness as an Edge

 Professionals pay close attention to:

-• large CT accounts
+Large CT accounts

-• builders with credibility
+Builders with credibility

-• repeat narrative starters
+Repeat narrative starters

+Not all attention is equal.
 Some accounts bring sustained interest.
-Others bring short lived hype followed by exits.
+Others bring short-lived hype followed by exits.

 Knowing the difference matters.